Kyle Hollingsworth: Solo career

 In the spring of 2008, Hollingsworth toured briefly with the Fiery Furnaces as the band's second keyboard player.

 His second album, Then There's Now, was released on September 15, 2009.
 The album features Dave Watts (of the Motet) on drums, Ryan Jalbert on Guitar, Garrett Sayers on bass, and Damien Hines and DJ Logic on turntables.
 It also features Liza Oxnard (of Zuba) and Alex Botwin (of Pnuma Trio).

-In 2014, Kyle released his third album, Speed of Life.
-Speed of Life spurned some of Kyle's biggest solo tracks to date in "Falling Through The Cracks" and "You've Got The World" and even featured Dominic Lalli on "Peregrino."
+In 2014, he released his third album, Speed of Life.
+Speed of Life spurned some of Hollingsworth's biggest solo tracks to date in "Falling Through The Cracks" and "You've Got The World" and even featured Dominic Lalli on "Peregrino."

-In 2018, Kyle released his fourth album, 50.
+In 2018, Hollingsworth released his fourth album, 50.
 The 12-track album features hits such as "All Falls Apart" and "Stuff" and boasts collaborations with a variety artists such as Jason Hann, Gabriel Mervine, Drew Sayers, Kim Dawson, Andy Hall, Jennifer Hartswick, DJ Logic, and more.

-In February 2020, Kyle brought his solo band, Kyle Hollingsworth Band, up to Alaska as part of his BrewSki Tour.
+In February 2020, he brought his solo band, Kyle Hollingsworth Band, up to Alaska as part of his BrewSki Tour.
 The run featured shows at both Klondike Mike's in Palmer, AK, and the Alyeska Resort, in Girdwood, AK, alongside collaboration brews with Bearpaw River Brewing Company and Girdwood Brewing Company, respectively.

-February 28, 2020 saw the release of Kyle's most recent EP, aptly titled '2020.'
+February 28, 2020 saw the release of Hollingsworth's most recent EP, aptly titled 2020.
 The EP features Lyle Divinsky (of The Motet) on the reggae-inspired "Got It Figured Out" as well a cover of "Step," by the Vampire Weekend.